 What is Removal of the Case?

-Before the judge decides the case, the defendant has the right to “remove” the case from the small claims court to the general district court by completing the Removal to General District Court form found on the back of the Warrant in Debt Form and giving it to the clerk or judge.
-If a case is removed, all further proceedings will occur in the general district court where formal rules of practice, procedure, pleadings and evidence apply, and where parties are able to be represented by lawyers.
+Before the judge decides the case, the defendant has the right to “remove” the case from the small claims division to the general district court by completing the Removal to General District Court form found on the back of the Warrant in Debt Form and giving it to the clerk or judge.
+If a case is removed, all further proceedings will occur in the general district court where formal rules of practice, procedure, pleadings and evidence apply, and where parties can be represented by lawyers.

 The Question of Representation

-In small claims court, all parties represent themselves, except as follows:
+In cases heard in the small claims division, all parties represent themselves, except as follows:

 - A corporate or partnership plaintiff or defendant may be represented by an owner, a general partner, an officer or an employee of that corporation or partnership.

-- Attorneys can appear in small claims court only if:
+- Attorneys can appear in a small claims division action in the district court only if:

 - They are appearing on their own behalf and not acting as a lawyer representing the interests of someone else; or